 From here you can walk the sea wall path to Maldon, or in the opposite direction, to Goldhanger and beyond.
 You can also walk the canal towpath to Heybridge or Beeleigh Falls and the acient hamlet of Beeleigh.

-You can reach the Basin by car from the B1026 Goldhanger Road and parking is free in the Daisy Meadow car park which is next to the canal.
+You can reach the Basin by car from the B1026 Goldhanger Road.
+Limited parking is available in the Daisy Meadow car park which is next to the canal.
+Be aware that the car park can get quite busy at times and is the only public parking in the area.

 Alternatively, you can walk along the navigation towpath from the Wave Bridge or follow the sea wall from Hall Road Heybridge.